 While you are at it, look for any delinquent accounts that may be younger than seven years old.
 If you have any, pay them off.
 The contact information for the creditor will be on your credit report.

 Step 2 – Boosting Your Credit Score With Good Credit Using a Secured Card

 Using the report card analogy, if you wanted to bring up your GPA you would need to earn some better grades to do it.
 It is the same with your credit report.
 If you want to bring your score up you need to start having new and good credit reported about you.

 The best way to do this is to get and use a secured credit card.
 In fact get two different ones.
 I put together a section of the site that lists reviews for secured cards.
-Look at the secured cards here.

 The advantage of getting a secured card is that you will get the credit card and not get a rejection on your credit report that will further hurt your credit.
 A rejection can be easily spotted by looking at the inquiry section of your credit report and seeing there is not a corresponding card opened.
 And with your current bad credit, if you applied for an unsecured card, you would get rejected.